hyperchomp/prgl/README.md

 pr3d is a code driven framework for making 3D games in a retro style similar to games made in the 80s and 90s, built from the ground up to natively render clean, chunky pixelated 3D graphics to modern displays.

+## Licensing

 pr3d is licensed under the [zlib License](https://zlib.net/zlib_license.html)

+Libraries used within pr3d may have differing licenses that are useable alongside the zlib license.
+Licenses for dependencies are listed below in the Dependencies section.

 ## Current Features